mazeeblanke/pet-shop-api/packages/mazi/currency-converter/README.md

 -------------
 Tests are found in the test directory.

+Steps to run tests:

-To run tests, cd in to `mazi/currency-converter` directory and run `./vendor/bin/phpunit`
+1. cd in to `mazi/currency-converter` directory
+2. RUN `composer install`
+3. RUN `./vendor/bin/phpunit`